profoundry-us/loco_motion/README.md

 > ```

-The final commit of your PR should be to run `make pr-ready` to ensure that the live demo site will use the latest version of LocoMotion which includes your changes.
+The final commit of your PR should be to run `make demo-lock-sha` to ensure that the live demo site will use the latest version of LocoMotion which includes your changes.
 You should also thoroughly test the demo site after making this change.

 ### Tooling